 How to get iodine

 It’s best to get your iodine from food — and it’s not too difficult.
-Seafood, seaweed and sea vegetables are all great sources of iodine, even in small amounts.
-If foods from the sea are not you thing, you can supplement with a nascent iodine supplement.
-If side effects are experienced, back your dosage down and carefully monitor your dosage.
+Seafood, seaweed, and sea vegetables are all great sources of iodine, even in small amounts.
+If foods from the sea are not your thing, you can supplement with a nascent iodine supplement.
+If your experience side effects, back your dosage down and carefully monitor your dosage.
 Consult with an iodine-literate healthcare practitioner about the amount that is right for you.

 5. Selenium Deficiency

 Selenium (Se) is another one of those under-recognized micronutrients.
-Selenium is a trace mineral that contributes to reproductive health, thyroid health, and helps reduce DNA damage due to its antioxidant nature in certain forms.
-Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take this essential micronutrient in supplement form when your diet falls short.
+Selenium is a trace mineral that contributes to reproductive health, thyroid health and helps reduce DNA damage due to its antioxidant nature in certain forms.
+Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take these essential micronutrients in supplement form when your diet falls short.
 Few people think about it, but everybody should make sure they are getting enough selenium.

 Why you need selenium

-Like iodine, selenium is important for thyroid function, but other benefits of selenium in the body include improved immune function, reduced risk of cancer and cardiovascular disease, and lower oxidative stress, to name a few.
+Like iodine, selenium is important for thyroid function.
+Other benefits of selenium in the body include improved immune function, reduced risk of cancer and cardiovascular disease, and lower oxidative stress, to name a few.
 Note that it is possible to get too much selenium.
 It’s a good idea to check with a knowledgeable healthcare practitioner before supplementing.

 How to get selenium

-Your best bet is to choose sustainably-sourced seafood, including tuna, halibut, shrimp and sardines.
+Your best bet is to choose sustainably sourced seafood, including tuna, halibut, shrimp, and sardines.
 For vegetarians and vegans, Brazil nuts offer an excellent source of selenium – usually about three per day.
-There is almost six times as much selenium in one ounce of Brazil nuts (~ 6 nuts) as in three ounces of tuna, the next highest food source.
+There are almost six times as much selenium in one ounce of Brazil nuts (~ 6 nuts) as in three ounces of tuna, the next highest food source.

 There are two things to consider when choosing a good selenium supplement: the source of the selenium and its concentration.
 Selenium supplements are either made synthetically or sourced from natural ingredients.
 The selenium concentration indicates how much selenium each serving provides.

-I highly recommend using a selenium made from high-quality, certified-organic mustard seed and is GMO-free, vegan, and gluten-free.
-This will provide naturally-occurring selenomethionine which has the highest bioavailability of the organic (carbon-based) selenium forms.
+I highly recommend using selenium made from high-quality, certified-organic mustard seed and is GMO-free, vegan, and gluten-free.
+This will provide naturally occurring selenomethionine with the highest bioavailability of the organic (carbon-based) selenium forms.

 6. Magnesium Deficiency

 Because magnesium is the fourth most abundant mineral in your body, a deficiency can actually harm your health.
-Researchers have found more than 3,750 magnesium-binding sites on human proteins which gives you an idea of how important magnesium is for the optimal functioning of your body.
-Typically only about 30 to 40% of the magnesium is absorbed by the body from food.
+Researchers have found more than 3,750 magnesium-binding sites on human proteins, which gives you an idea of how important magnesium is for your body’s optimal functioning.
+Typically only about 30 to 40% of magnesium is absorbed from food.

 Why you need magnesium

-Magnesium is critical to over 300 enzyme systems that regulate and guide blood glucose control, blood pressure, muscle and nerve function, heart rhythm and bone health.
+Magnesium is critical to over 300 enzyme systems regulating and guiding blood glucose control, blood pressure, muscle and nerve function, heart rhythm, and bone health.